-- 1. Official Warning The student receives notification from the Director of Student Conduct or designee, indicating that a violation of the Student Code of Conduct has occurred and warning that any subsequent violation may be treated more seriously. - 2.
-Restorative Practices The student may be offered an opportunity to learn about WPU's community expectations for minor policy violations and correct disruptive behaviors for first time violations without incurring sanctions or a conduct record. - 3.
+Official Warning - The student receives notification from the Director of Student Conduct or designee, indicating that a violation of the Student Code of Conduct has occurred and warning that any subsequent violation may be treated more seriously.

+- Restorative Practices The student may be offered an opportunity to learn about WPU's community expectations for minor policy violations and correct disruptive behaviors for first time violations without incurring sanctions or a conduct record. - 3.
 Educational Sanctions Educational sanctions may be imposed in an effort to promote student learning about a particular topic or policy violation.
-For example, students may have community service projects or educational workshops assigned. - Restitution The student is required to make payment to the University or to other persons, groups, or organizations for damages incurred as a result of violations of the Student Code of Conduct. - 5.
+For example, students may have community service projects or educational workshops assigned. - 4.
+Restitution The student is required to make payment to the University or to other persons, groups, or organizations for damages incurred as a result of violations of the Student Code of Conduct. - 5.
 Order of No Contact The student and their friends and acquaintances may be restricted from having any contact with another member of the University community.
-This sanction can include but is not limited to the exclusion from any University building or property, communication restrictions involving the University member, whether on University property or not, and placing responsibility on the student and their friends and acquaintances to maintain the communication restriction regarding the designated University member.

-- 6. Building Restrictions The student may lose access privileges into any university building, including one or several residence halls, when the behavior exhibited inside such a location has caused a safety concern. - Campus Life Probation A defined period of time whereby any registered student is given an opportunity to modify behavior or risk more severe sanctions.
+This sanction can include but is not limited to the exclusion from any University building or property, communication restrictions involving the University member, whether on University property or not, and placing responsibility on the student and their friends and acquaintances to maintain the communication restriction regarding the designated University member. - 6.
+Building Restrictions The student may lose access privileges into any university building, including one or several residence halls, when the behavior exhibited inside such a location has caused a safety concern. - Campus Life Probation A defined period of time whereby any registered student is given an opportunity to modify behavior or risk more severe sanctions.
 Any subsequent violation of the Student Code of Conduct, while on Campus Life Probation, may result in further disciplinary action. - 8.
-Disciplinary Probation A student on disciplinary probation is no longer in good standing with the University.
-The student cannot be an officer of recognized student organizations, serve as a representative of the University, or participate in intramural, club, or intercollegiate sports for a period of time.
-The minimum time is one semester.
-The maximum time is four semesters.
-Any violation of the Student Code of Conduct by the student during the time they are on disciplinary probation may result in suspension or expulsion from the University. - 9.
+Extracurricular Leadership Suspension A student placed on Extracurricular Leadership Suspension cannot hold a leadership position for any extracurricular group, club, team or activity for a defined period time. - 9.
+Extracurricular Participation Suspension A student placed on Extracurricular Participation Suspension cannot participate in any extracurricular group, club, team or activity for a defined period of time. - 10.
 Administrative Relocation The student can be required to relocate to a new housing assignment during or after the conclusion of the hearing process.
 This sanction is utilized to ensure the safety and peace of mind of the residential community at the discretion of the Director of Student Conduct or Office of Residence Life.
-The student is responsible for any charges that may result from relocating from one residence hall to another. - 10.
-Loss of Campus Housing The student may not reside in, visit, or enter any of the residence halls on campus.
+The student is responsible for any charges that may result from relocating from one residence hall to another.

+- 11. Loss of Campus Housing The student may not reside in, visit, or enter any of the residence halls on campus.
 This includes entrances, foyers, lounges, rooms, hallways and common areas.
-The student is not entitled to any refund of campus housing and/or meal plan fees after the scheduled refund dates. - 11.
+The student is not entitled to any refund of campus housing and/or meal plan fees after the scheduled refund dates. - 12.
 Suspension from the University The student may not be a registered student, be present on campus, or attend University sponsored events for any reason while suspended from the University.
 The minimum length of a suspension is one semester; there is no maximum.
-The student is not entitled to a refund of any tuition or fees after the scheduled refund dates. - 12.
+The student is not entitled to a refund of any tuition or fees after the scheduled refund dates. - 13.
 Expulsion from the University The student may not ever again be a registered student, be present on campus, or attend University sponsored events.
-The student is not entitled to a refund of any tuition or fees after the scheduled refund dates.
+The student is not entitled to a refund of any tuition or fees after the scheduled refund dates..